School of Philosophy and Economic Science: Children's education

-Historical child abuse, criminality and compensation
+Child abuse inquiries

 St James & St Vedast Schools

-In the early 1980s the St James and St Vedast children schools founded and run by the SES received complaints from parents and were subject to a critical "series of articles" in the London Evening Standard, focusing on the School's harsh discipline regime and its links to the School of Economic Science, which the journalists described as a "cult".
+In the early 1980s the St James and St Vedast schools received complaints from parents and were subject to a critical series of articles in the London Evening Standard, focusing on the School's harsh discipline regime and its links to the School of Economic Science, which the journalists described as a "cult".

-In 2004, an internet message board was set up on which former St James and St Vedast pupils shared recollections including many complaints of mistreatment, unreasonable punishment and assault.

-The St James Schools Inquiry

-In 2005, following complaints on the internet message board from former pupils, the Governors of the St James Schools initiated a private inquiry, chaired by British QC, James Townsend, into the allegations.
-The investigation found that during the 1975 to 1985 time period, children had been "criminally assaulted" while attending the schools.
+In 2005, following complaints on an internet message board set up for former pupils, the Governors of the St James Schools initiated a private inquiry, chaired by British QC, James Townsend, into the allegations.
+The investigation found that from 1975 to 1985, children had been "criminally assaulted" while attending the schools including unreasonable punishment, assault from teachers and general mistreatment.

-The chairman of the inquiry described cases where boys were "punched in the face or in the stomach, cuffed violently about the head, had blackboard rubbers thrown at them causing injury in some cases, had cricket balls thrown at them violently when they were not looking at the thrower and were struck with the end of a gym rope.
-Other students were kicked, struck from behind, slapped about the face, thrown across a classroom".
-The report stated "Whatever the provocation nothing could justify this mistreatment.
-It was clearly unreasonable and criminal".

 In response to the report the school stated the teachers named in the report "will receive disciplinary warnings", but that "there is no plan to remove them from the schools".
 The teachers no longer work at St James.